 Which teams project as good fits for Surratt?

-Given his lack of elite athleticism and versatility, I have qualms about selecting Surratt on Day 2.
-Nevertheless, on early Day 3, the Wake Forest wide receiver is a good selection for teams that need a high-floor target in their receiver group.
+Given his lack of elite athleticism and versatility, Surratt should not be considered early in the draft.
+However, on mid-to-late Day 3, the Wake Forest wide receiver is a good selection for teams that need a high-floor target in their receiver group.

 He can provide value right away as a potential big-play threat with utility in scoring situations.
 He can also be stacked on top of an earlier pick at receiver.
 Teams like the Detroit Lions, Chicago Bears, Cleveland Browns, and Buffalo Bills might especially appreciate Surratt’s natural affinity for catching the football.
 Having said that, he’s a fit for a lot of teams that late.

 Some may say that Surratt missed out on an opportunity to improve his stock by opting out.
 That may be true with his route running, but Surratt’s speed concerns aren’t likely to go away.
 Instead, he’ll have to prove he can transcend them.
-At the Senior Bowl, he has an excellent opportunity to do just that.
+He wasn’t able to do that at the Senior Bowl, but he may get another chance in the NFL.